mverhiel/ace-server-validating-webhook/README.md

 ## Installing

 The admission WebHook is packaged as a Helm chart.
-The pipeline [deploy.yaml](deploy.yaml) uses Helm to deploy the Helm chart.
 The admission controller should be installed in every ACE OCP cluster.

 The following chart [values](helm/ace-server-validating-webhook/values.yaml) may be set: